raj-vivek/Full-Stack-Developer-Learning-Hub/1. Java/5. Collection Faramework/4. Map Interface/1. HashMap/README.md

 ### Key Properties

 1. **Capacity**: The number of elements that a HashMap can hold. `Default: 2^4=16`
-2. **Load factor**: It is the percent value of the capacity after which the capacity of Hashmap is to be increased (It is the percentage fill of buckets after which Rehashing takes place). `Default: 0.75f`
+2. **Load factor**: It is the percent value of the capacity after which Rehashing takes place (It is the percentage fill of buckets after which the capacity of Hashmap is to be increased). `Default: 0.75f`
 3. **Threshold** – It is the product of Load Factor and Initial Capacity.
 In java, by default, it is (16 \* 0.75 = 12).
 That is, Rehashing takes place after inserting 12 key-value pairs into the HashMap.
 4. **Rehashing** – It is the process of doubling the capacity of the HashMap after it reaches its Threshold.
 In java, HashMap continues to rehash(by default) in the following sequence – 2^4, 2^5, 2^6, 2^7, …. so on.